ramtin-ehsani/Movie-Genre-NLP/src/BERT/README.md

 # BERT
 Using BERT for doing the task of Conditional Natural Langauge Generation by fine-tuning pre-trained BERT on custom dataset.

+## NOTE
+Don't forget to download the generetad models from our google drive mentioned in the report.

 ### Running the Server
 ```
 1. Install the necessary requirements